utdata/rwd-mastery-assignments/alcohol-sales-tabc/rubric-summer.md

 - You'll need to choose an editing partner to edit each other's story and chart.
 PARTNERS CAN'T HAVE THE SAME STORY ANGLE OR SHARE ANALYSIS.
 The purpose of this pairing is to help each other with story edits and clarity for the chart.
 (You can do this over the phone while editing Google Docs or use conference software of your choice.)
 The edit must be completed with the summary report **by 11:59 p.m.
 Thursday, Aug.
 13th**.

-To turn in your assignment, include the following in a Google Doc that is shared with me:
+To turn in your editing part of the assignment, include the following in a Google Doc that is shared with me:

 - The name of your partner.
 - A brief synopsis of their story angle.